 Delving deeper into her formative influences of 80s synthpop music, gaming and synthesisers,

-she has written and arranged a new 9 track album titled “Moving Spaces”.
+she has written and produced a new 10 track album titled “Moving Spaces”.

-Produced by Robert Harder (Brian Eno, David Byrne, Sohodolls) and soon to be released through Outland Recordings.
+Co-Produced by Robert Harder (Brian Eno, David Byrne, Sohodolls) who was mixing and mastering the album, it was released through Outland Recordings on the 9th July 2021.

 The album incorporates cleverly written lyrics about unrequited love.